Raj-Ayush/MultimodalWebAgent/README.md

 # Installation
 Rename the file '.env example' to '.env' and fill in your OpenAI API key.
-Install the required packages using the following command: poetry install
+Install the required packages using the following command: `poetry install`

 # Run the agent
 Craft an precise prompt for the agent.
 The prompt should describe every step what the agent has to do in detail.
-You find an example prompt in the file src/oai_agent/utils/prompt.
+You find an example prompt in the file `src/oai_agent/utils/prompt`.
-Run the agent using the following command: poetry run webagent.
+Run the agent using the following command: `poetry run webagent`.